 Oxycodone and hydrocodone are prescription pain medications.
 Both can treat short-term pain caused by an injury or surgery.
-They may also be used to treat pain that is chronic, or long-term.
+They may also be used to treat chronic, or long-term, pain.

-Each may also be prescribed to treat other conditions, including chronic cough, pain from cancer, and arthritis.
+A doctor may also prescribe these drugs to treat other conditions, including chronic cough, pain from cancer, and arthritis.

-Both types of medication can be taken alone.
+Both medications can be taken alone.
 You may also find combination versions of each drug.

-For example, acetaminophen, another type of painkiller, may be added to oxycodone to make a specific narcotic analgesic.
-This type of combination medication can calm a person’s mood, which gives the painkiller time to work.
+For example, acetaminophen, another type of pain medication, may be added to oxycodone to make a specific opioid medication.
+This type of combination medication can calm mood, which gives the medication time to work.

-Hydrocodone is often combined with antihistamines to create a syrup that suppresses the cough reflex and provides relief from pain associated with coughing.
+Hydrocodone is often combined with antihistamines to create a syrup that suppresses the cough reflex and relieves the pain associated with coughing.

-Oxycodone and hydrocodone are powerful narcotic painkillers.
-Both are available only with a prescription from your doctor.
+Oxycodone and hydrocodone are powerful pain medications.
+Both are available only with a prescription and monitoring from a doctor.
 Both interfere with your central nervous system’s pain signals.
 They prevent the nerves in your body from sending pain signals to your brain.

 The differences between the two are primarily in the side effects they cause.